swisspost-yellowcube/wooyellowcube-docs/configuration.md

 * _Update WooCommerce Stock with YellowCube_:
   Stock information in WooCommerce will sometimes diverge from the one reported by YellowCube for various reasons.
 If you are sure that the stock information provided by the latter is correct you can use this action to override the information WooCommerce has about the selected products.
 * _Force to refresh inventory_
-  This will have the same @todo
+  This will have the same effect as _Update WooCommerce Stock with YellowCube _but it will apply to all products and not just the ones that you manually selected.

 ![](/assets/Stock_management.png)